IDEO-coLAB/smirk/README.md

 ## Desing Principles

 ### Simplicity
-Most notably, Grin is challenging for people to use (...often a property of alpha software).
+Grin is notably challenging for people to use (...often a property of alpha software, but mimblewimble has its own complexity).
 But when something is hard to use, people get nervous when taking any action—especially when those actions deal with money. smirk softens the mimblewimble's unique edges to create moments of confidence and understanding when using this new technology.

 ### The Digital Cash Metaphor
 With its emission rate and community ethos, Grin is setting itself up to be digital cash. smirk asks what is necessary when a wallet deals primarily with digital cash as the operative metaphor—explicitly not solving for the advanced and merchant use cases (perhaps in another wallet). smirk subordinates extraneous data and functionality to the prmiary functions of sending, receiving, and managing pending transactions.

 ### Abstraction
-To maintain a minimal surface area and surface only one action at a time, smirk abstracts Grin's wallet information and actions into sensible areas that present themselves when needed.
+To maintain a minimal surface area and present one action in a given section, smirk abstracts Grin's wallet information and actions into sensible areas that present themselves when needed.

 -----

 ## Engineering

+### Notes
+- The engineering docs are a wip; more on the way.
+- The app (obviously) has Grin as a dependency.
+As a result, smirk is almost ready for production, but not yet.
+There are some patches that need to land in Grin first.
-> Engineering docs are a wip - there will be a signed/bundled electron app build when smirk ships
+- There will be a signed/bundled electron app build when smirk ships, but you need to run locally for now
+- The code is in its last legs of moving from prototype to production; reviewer beware ;)

-smirk is an Electron client.
-To get it running, follow the directions below:
+smirk is an Electron client that will be bundled into an app when it ships.

+To run locally, follow the instructions below:

 #### Run Locally